Feng Shui, which loosely translates to Wind and Water, is essentially an elemental balancing act.

 Eco-politics and climate change will be dominant themes and on a personal level, it’s a perfect year to re-create yourself.

 The Rooster’s crowing at the break of dawn, means that 2017 will be a major wake-up call to humanity.
 An opportunity to come together and heal the wounds and rebuild all the burned bridges that will unite instead of divide us.

 A great ritual to help set intention at the beginning of the Chinese New Year, is to create a Bagua Vision Board.
 The Bagua (derived from the original Pakua to aid Westerners in understanding the rudiments of Feng Shui), is an octagon or rectangle or square shape, divided into 8 parts, each relating to a specific area in your home.

 Grab that pile of magazines it’s time to recycle and cut out images that appeal to you, pasting them into the sections that relate to that part of your home and life, you’d like to see change.
 If you are satisfied with aspects of your environment, make sure the images reflect what is.
 Hang it where you will see it everyday and get ready for magic to happen.

-So stock up on cleaning supplies, collect a few boxes and get to work clearing the clutter and sweeping out the dusty corners and cobwebs.
+So stock up on cleaning supplies from a supplier like Elswoods Direct, collect a few boxes and get to work clearing the clutter and sweeping out the dusty corners and cobwebs.
 Make sure your entry way is open to new opportunities by getting rid of anything blocking it.
 Don’t forget to pick up some poster board and a glue stick, and may it be a happy, healthy and prosperous year for all!